fpjohnston/TECO-64/doc/missing.md

 W - Video Terminal Watch Commands

 These commands facilitated screen updates that are now handled by the *ncurses* library.
-Other than -1W and W, for enabling and disabling window mode, respectively, and 7:W, for setting the size of a scrolling region, they appear to be largely unnecessary.
-1:W and 2:W may be used to determine the terminal width and height, respectively, but should not be necessary for setting either since TECO determines the terminal size automatically at start-up and whenever the window is resized.
+Other than -1W and W, for enabling and disabling display mode, respectively, and 7:W, for setting the size of a scrolling region, they appear to be largely unnecessary.
+1:W and 2:W may be used to determine the terminal width and height, respectively, but should not be necessary for setting either since TECO determines the terminal size automatically at start-up and whenever the display is resized.

 - -1W - Refresh the terminal’s screen to show the contents of the text buffer.
 - -nW - Ignored.